Addictive Disorders, Behavioral Health, and Mental Health

 Attendees completing the full Symposium will be able to identify 5 or more evidenced-based diagnostic/assessment measures, treatment interventions, practice gap reduction measures and integrative care interventions including psychotherapies, psychosocial treatments, medical and psychotropic care, self-help care and adjunctive care interventions for persons manifesting a broad spectrum of disorders and conditions included in this educational program.

-This event is powered by our 2017 Educational Supporters:
+Special THANKS to our 2017 Educational Supporters:

 Jeffrey K. Zeig, PhD